lucprincen/lucidian-tides/Sessions/17 - Who's mind is it anyway?.md

 	- Braces
 	- Azuremite
 	- Head priest's book
+		- Functions as a tome of understanding
-- Bendira wants to use azuremite one last time
+- Bendiira wants to use azuremite one last time
 	- Mind link with each other, give off memories of past life
 	- Iluun managed to get through those memories, and get to my actual memories
 	- Athienne de Toville